Expenses to Budget Report

 Having said that, all budgets are just guides.
 They’re your business plan in numbers.

 You should never cut costs just to stay within a budget.
-There are many reasons for cutting costs, including some very good ones, but the budget itself, on its own, isn’t one of them.
-The plan behind the budget may provide good justification for cutting costs but make sure you understand that plan and what it’s intended to achieve before cutting blindly!
+There are many reasons for cutting costs, including some very good ones.
+But the budget itself, on its own, isn’t one of them.
+The plan behind the budget may provide good justification for cutting costs.
+However, make sure you understand that plan and what it’s intended to achieve before cutting blindly!